 Ask for help

 Resist the idea that anyone hates you for obscure reasons of your own invention.
-The truth is that anyone not in the throes of panic can assure you that your symptoms are exaggerated, impermanent and not life-threatening, which is a huge advantage when your mind is playing tricks on you.
+The truth is that anyone not in the throes of panic can assure you that your symptoms are exaggerated, impermanent, and non life-threatening, which is a huge advantage when your mind is playing tricks on you.

-"There’s no one way to treat this," Vandrey said.
-"When it does happen in our lab we respond to the needs of the individual.
+"There’s no one way to treat this," Vandrey says.
+"When it does happen in our lab, we respond to the needs of the individual.
 We encourage people to get comfortable and provide them with whatever they need — whether that's food, or water, or sometimes just to close their eyes, lie down and relax."